-Description: Specifies whether the MAX gracefully shuts down the PPP connection on a external authentication server timeout.
+Description: Specifies whether the MAX gracefully shuts down the PPP connection on an external authentication server timeout.

-- Yes causes the MAX to hang up a PPP connection on RADIUS timeout. - No causes it to shut down cleanly when RADIUS times out.
+- Yes causes the MAX to hang up a PPP connection when an external authentication server times out. - No causes it to shut down cleanly when the external authentication server request times